yuliianikolaenko/asl-alphabet-classification/README.md

  ## Data
 The data set is a collection of images of alphabets from the American Sign Language, separated in 29 folders which represent the various classes.
 The training data set contains 87,000 images which are 200x200 pixels.
-There are 29 classes, of which 26 are for the letters A-Z and 3 classes for <code>SPACE<code>, <code>DELETE<code> and <code>NOTHING<code>.
+There are 29 classes, of which 26 are for the letters A-Z and 3 classes for <code>SPACE</code>, <code>DELETE</code>and <code>NOTHING</code>.
 Link to the [Kaggle Dataset](https://www.kaggle.com/grassknoted/asl-alphabet).

 ## Data preparation
 Creating smaller train and test data frames 2900 images for train.
 Training set for the model: 64x64 colour images.
 Lebel map: From 0 to 28 for each